Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 Multi-industry worlds.
 Connected by portals.

-Common Ground isn't one mega-world.
+Engine isn't one mega-world.
 It's one world per industry, each running locally for the people inside it, connected to the others by portals.

 What this means for APL: first carrier on the new load board — with a perpetual 60-second handicap on every new post (loads, lanes, shipper-direct contracts, all of it).
 Your agents see every post before anyone else.
 When parameters match, they either ping the right dispatcher in real time with a live one to handle right now, or — if you've pre-authorized — book it directly on APL's behalf.
 Dispatchers stop refreshing DAT and start answering agent pings.
 DAT had twenty years at the top.
-That market moves to Common Ground in twenty-four months — and APL is the founding carrier on the new one.
+That market moves to Engine in twenty-four months — and APL is the founding carrier on the new one.

 Category Takedown